What are the NEBOSH Certificate exams?

 NEBOSH General Certificate Open Book Exam

-The Unit NG1/IG1 open book exam (OBE) replaces the 2-hour written exam traditionally taken in an invigilated exam center.
+The Unit NG1/IG1 open book exam (OBE) replaces the 2-hour written exam traditionally taken in an invigilated exam centre.

 The new OBE assesses the same learning outcomes from elements 1-4, but with scenario-based questions.
 This helps to test your ability to apply your learning, rather than just reference key bits of information.
 The exam is taken entirely online, so you can use digital resources and textbooks to help you.